garrettgman/garrettgman.github.io/foundations.md

 As a method of science, data science is based on two simple ideas.
 First, that the best way to learn about the word is to observe it.
 And second, that the universe operates according to _natural laws_.

-A natural law is a law-like relationship between variables.
-So, for example, $E = Mc^{2}$ and $F = MA$ are both natural laws.
-In theses laws, the quantities $E$, $M$, $F$, and $A$ are all variables, quantities whose values can change from measurement to measurement.
-The quantity $c$ is a constant value.
-Throughout the book, I will refer to variable names with a capital letter and individual values with a lower case letter.
+A natural law is a law-like relationship between variables, like $E = Mc^{2}$ and $F = MA$.
 Natural laws explain how the values of variables relate to each other, which can help scientists understand, control, and make predictions about natural processes.

 For example, $E = Mc^2$ states that the energy content of a system ($E$) is always equal to the mass of the system ($M$) multiplied by the speed of light squared ($c^{2}$). $F = MA$ explains that the force exerted upon an object ($F$) is equal to the mass of the object ($M$) multiplied by its acceleration ($A$), an insight that has many applications in the field of physics.

-You can think of science as a collection of methods that use observations to discover natural laws.
-Data science is one of those methods.
-It uses a specific tool to reveal natural laws, and that tool is data.

-## Data

-A data set is a collection of measurements that have been organized in a specific way.
-Each value in a data set is associated with a _variable_ and an _observation_.
-We use "variable" and "observation" in everyday speech, but the terms have a technical meaning when associated with data.
+Natural laws deal with variables, values, and observations.
+We use these terms in everyday speech, but they have a technical meaning when associated with science.

 * A _variable_ is a quantity, quality, or property that can be measured.

+* A _value_ is the state of a variable, which may change from measurement to measurement.

 * An _observation_ is a set of measurements that are made on multiple variables under similar (ideally identical) conditions.

     You can think of an observation as a snapshot of the world.
 An observation shows what a group of variables looked like together for a brief moment before they changed.

-Both of these definitions rely on the idea of measurement, so let's define that word too.
-To define measurement, I'll use the word "observation" in its general, everyday sense (as in "to observe").
-A _measurement_ is an observation that is

-1. made with a reproducible method
-2. recorded in a precise way

-Every measurement creates a _value_, a piece of information that describes a specific part of the world at a specific time.
-Measurements make it easy to quantify variation because they provide a rigorous way to observe the world.

-Measurements, variables, and observations give data sets a structure that parallels the structure of natural laws.
-Natural laws can be written as a formula of variables, but their operation depends on measurements and observations.
+Natural laws deal with variables, but they operate on values that are measured in the same observation.
 For example, the law $F = MA$ states that when you measure a particle's force, mass, and acceleration, you will observe trios of values such that

 $$f_{1} = m_{1} * a_{1}$$
 $$f_{2} = m_{2} * a_{2}$$